-The loss of one or more of the Company's raw materials suppliers could cause production delays.
+The loss of one or more of the Company's strategic suppliers could cause production delays.

-The principal raw material the Company uses is carbon steel.
-The Company has been able to obtain sufficient supplies of raw materials for its operations.
+The principal raw material the Company uses is carbon steel which is sourced through numerous suppliers.
+The Company uses select suppliers to provide proprietary components to its finished products.
 Although the Company believes that such raw materials are readily available from alternate sources, an interruption in the supply of steel and related products or a substantial increase in the price of steel could have a material adverse effect on the Company's business and its results of operations.